Virtus92/php-2-Virtus92/php_2_cms_kompetenzcheck.md

 **Requirements:**
 The tables should be structured as follows:
 - users: user_id, name, email, password
-- clients: company_id, company_name, contact_person, phone, address, created_by (which user created the entry), created_at (creation date), edited_at (modification date)
+- customers: company_id, company_name, contact_person, phone, address, created_by (which user created the entry), created_at (creation date), edited_at (modification date)
-- Relation: users 1 – n clients
+- Relation: users 1 – n customers

 **Features:**
 - User Registration